opiproject/opi-strongswan-bridge/README.md

 following:

 * Receive the API call on the northbound side
-* Write a strongSwan configuration file to disk
 * Using the vici API
-  * Reload strongSwan configuration
+  * Program the new IKE session into strongSwan
   * Trigger the connection
+  * Offload the ESP session using the sessionOffload API

 ### Delete